ftmhosseini/third_app/README.md

 <b>Preparation Time:</b> Information on the time required for preparation, ensuring users have a comprehensive understanding of the cooking process.

-<b>Serving Size:<\b> Details on the number of servings a particular recipe yields, allowing users to adjust quantities to suit their needs, whether cooking for one or a group.
+<b>Serving Size:</b> Details on the number of servings a particular recipe yields, allowing users to adjust quantities to suit their needs, whether cooking for one or a group.

 ## Getting Started